Alberta Main Street approach

 The Main Street Program is a national program that works to revitalize historic downtowns.
 The National Trust for Historic Preservation created the Main Street Program in 1977 in reaction to economic decline and threats to traditional architecture in core commercial districts.

-Design works to make visual improvements of the downtown through good design compatible with historic features.
+Design – The Design Team works to make visual improvements in the neighborhood business district through good design compatible with historic features.

 Communities that have developed this approach in their own business districts on average have had a reinvestment rate of $40.35 for every one-dollar spent.
 For more information you can visit the website of the National Main Street Program.